hampussandberg/RodBot-3D-Printer/README.md

 I have made a 3D PDF of the printer available for [download](http://www.thingiverse.com/download:476394)

 ##Updates:
+**2014-05-12:** Modified the Y ends to have a easier and more robust clamp for the belt.
+It is now easier to adjust the tension as it's just a matter of turning to screws.
+This also removes the problem I had with the plastic holding the belt cracking.
+The new parts are:
+- Y Smooth Rod Ends - Rev 2
+- Y Belt Holder
+Hardware needed:
+- 2 pcs M3x25mm or longer
+- 2 pcs M3x16mm
+- 4 pcs M3 Lock nut
+- 2 pcs M3 nut
+- 8 pcs M3 washer
+Some photos of the assembly: [Photo 1](https://raw.githubusercontent.com/hampussandberg/RodBot/master/Renderings%20-%20Images/Photo%202014-05-12%2023%2004%2008.jpg), [Photo 2](https://raw.githubusercontent.com/hampussandberg/RodBot/master/Renderings%20-%20Images/Photo%202014-05-12%2023%2003%2046.jpg), [Photo 3](https://raw.githubusercontent.com/hampussandberg/RodBot/master/Renderings%20-%20Images/Photo%202014-05-12%2023%2003%2052.jpg).
 **2014-05-08:** All files are available on [GitHub](https://github.com/hampussandberg/RodBot) along with some development and some old files as well.
 **2014-04-30:** I recently replaced my J-Head hotend with an [E3D hotend](http://e3d-online.com/E3D-HotEnds) but I needed to widen the x assembly by 5 mm in order to fit it.
 The new parts for the wider x-assembly are:
 - X Carriage Rev 3